bosch-io/iot-hub-examples/README.md

+# [Repo Archived]
+This repo is archived because Bosch IoT Hub is no longer available as a standalone offering.
+IoT Hub is part of the Bosch IoT Device Management.
+If you are interested check out the [getting started guide for IoT Device Management](https://docs.bosch-iot-suite.com/device-management/Getting-started.html).

 # Examples for Bosch IoT Hub Cloud Service
 This repository contains examples for using the Bosch IoT Hub service in the cloud.